deep-river/python-MQTT/README.md

 # python-MQTT
 A personal project using paho MQTT and PyQt5.
-A simple chat tool for live voice/video communication.
+A simple chat tool for live voice/video communication (client-end).

 **************************************************************************